mjhfvi/GPTExamples/autogen/agent_guidelines_code.md

        - Known security issues and mitigations
        - Security contact information
        - Dependency security guidelines
+       - include the information from the "Git Project Guidelines, Project Setup and Security"

    - Contributing Guidelines:
      * Maintain a `CONTRIBUTING.md` with: